HERE'S WHAT HAPPENED

 The number one thing I hear agents suggest to their talent is always in reference to keeping their casting profiles updated.
 It seems simple--we book a new job, we update our resumes, we request footage, we upload said footage.

-However, it's easy to forget, especially after a long day of shooting.
-If you're like me, I just want to veg out on the couch for a day.
+However, it's easy to forget, especially with all of the casting profile changes and updates I just listed.
+Also, if you're like me, after a long day of shooting, I just want to veg out on the couch for a day.
 So what's an actor to do?

 PICK A DAY

+Look over your calendar.
 Which day of the week is typically the easiest for you to dedicate to updating your casting profiles?
-If it's Friday, then pick one Friday for the month and dedicate it to updating your profiles.
+If it's Friday, then pick one Friday for the month and dedicate it to updating your profiles every month.

 If you already have a standing date for girls' night the first Friday of every month, then maybe the last Friday of the month works better.
 Do you know what you always have with you, Actor Boss?
 Your phone!
 Start making a habit of scheduling everything into your phone.

 Give yourself at least an hour to comb through all of your sites.
 It might not take that long, but it always takes me longer than I think it will, and we don't need to feel rushed since this is our calling card!
 We need to be diligent in this practice.

 SET A REMINDER

 When you look over your calendar for the week, you'll know Update Casting Profiles is on the agenda, and you'll anticipate that new noise.
 This will help you mentally prepare for working on your acting business.
 It will also help you guard that time in your schedule.

 MAKE A LIST

 Brainstorm every single place you've ever uploaded casting info, even if you didn't pay for it.
 You'll be shocked at how many out-of-date profiles you may have swimming out there on the internet.
 People can see those!
 So let's make life easier, and create a master checklist of sites to update.

 This practice also reminds me to request footage.
 That struggle is so real, ain't it?
 Most people just need a reminder, and a nice email once a month will keep you from feeling too pushy.
 Give everyone the benefit of the doubt, and assume that they forgot or that your message went to their spam folder.

 PIN THIS POST: